Bostonhacks/bostonhacks-api/README.md

 - [OpenAPI Docs](https://swagger.io/docs/specification/v3_0/about/) for OpenAPI documentation spec
 - [How to Document an Express API with Swagger UI and JSDoc](https://dev.to/kabartolo/how-to-document-an-express-api-with-swagger-ui-and-jsdoc-50do) for a tutorial on using JSDoc with Swagger.
 - `./app/routes/OpenAPISchemas.js` and `./app/routes/User.routes.js` for some examples

+# Logging
+Logging is done with winston.
+Ensure that there is an environment variable with `LOG_LEVEL` set so that the logger logs at the correct level.

+# Linting
+Linting is done with eslint.
+Please run `npx eslint .` or `npx eslint yourfile.js` to check for linting errors.

 # Prisma Migrations
 You must migrate Prisma schemas before working and after every time you update `/prisma/schema.prisma`.
 This command should also be run if you change the Prisma schema.
 If there is a warning about data loss, revert and attempt to change schema to not prompt the issue (i.e. add default value for new field or make it optional)